-Gas lockouts must be cleared by moving the left-hand knob from gas on (flame) position to off position then back to the on position.
+Gas lockouts must be cleared by first moving the temperature knob to MAX.
+Then on the control knob go from gas on (flame) position to off position then back to the on position.
 The complete sequence of switch movements must be completed within 2.5 seconds for a lockout to be successfully cleared.
 If there is air in the gas line, e.g. after a gas bottle change, the space heater may require several attempts before it lights.

-f) A 0.75 metre length of 25.5mm flexible stainless steel tubing with a special end cap is supplied for ducting the products of combustion away to the edge of the vehicle.
-The tubes should not be shortened but can be extended for certain applications.
+f) A 0.75 metre length of 22mm flexible stainless steel tubing with a special end cap is supplied for ducting the products of combustion away to the edge of the vehicle.
+The tube should be fitted to the spigots on the underside of the heater using the blue connector and hose clips provided.